nvdaes/pcKbBrl/readme.md

 In addition, you can set the characters to send, clear and compose dots when typing with one hand, as well as characters to be ignored in one hand or standard mode.

+It's also possible to restore defaults in the add-on settings panel.

 ## How to Use

 1. Press NVDA+0 to enable braille input.
 This gesture can be changed from Input gestures dialog, Braille category.